Photography: Matt Veitch

 Article 10 – Prepayments and payment terms

-10.2.
-Unless agreed otherwise in writing between Airworks and the buyer, the agreed purchase price must be credited to the Airworks bank account in full at least one day prior to the delivery date.
+10.1.
+The agreed purchase price must be credited to the Airworks bank account in full at least one day prior to the delivery date, unless agreed otherwise in writing between Airworks and the Buyer.
 The term for payment of an invoice (send subsequently) is 7 days, unless stated otherwise on the invoice.
 This period is a strict deadline.

+10.2.
+The Buyer is not entitled to offset the payment for the purchase price owing against any counterclaim, nor is the Buyer entitled to suspend payment of the purchase price.

 10.3.
-The buyer is not entitled to offset the payment for the purchase price owing against any counterclaim, nor is the buyer entitled to suspend payment of the purchase price.
+If the Buyer fails to meet its payment obligations on time then it shall be in default – without the need for notice of default – and shall owe interest at 5% per month, whereby a part of a month shall count as a full month.

 10.4.
-If the buyer fails to meet its payment obligations on time then it shall be in default – without the need for notice of default – and shall owe interest at 1% per month, whereby a part of a month shall count as a full month.

-10.5.
-In the event of default the buyer shall also owe extrajudicial costs of 15% of the principal sum, subject to a minimum of € 250, such being without prejudice of Airworks’ right to claim the actual costs.
+In the event of default the Buyer shall also owe extrajudicial costs of 15% of the principal sum, subject to a minimum of € 250, such being without prejudice of Airworks’ right to claim the actual costs.

 Article 11 – Termination

 11.1.
-Airworks is entitled to terminate the Contract without notice of default and without legal intervention in, amongst others, the following cases:
+Airworks is entitled to terminate the Agreement without notice of default and without legal intervention in, amongst others, the following cases: